-Fig. 19 displays the encoding in $\lambda$ -tree form of the syntax of the untyped lambda calculus.
+Fig. 19 displays the $\lambda$ -tree encoding of the term structure of the untyped $\lambda$ -calculus as well as the specification of the inference rules in Fig. 18.
 As it is now a staple of $\lambda$ Prolog and similar systems, we do not comment it further.
-Note how in the encoding of the beta rule, substitution is realized via meta-level application and how in the $B-\xi$ rule we descend into an abstraction via SL-level universal quantification.
-The clause for generating/checking abstractions features the combination of hypothetical and parametric al judgments.
+Note how in the encoding of the beta rule, substitution is realized via meta-level application and how in the $B - \xi$ rule we descend into an abstraction via SL-level universal quantification.
+The clause for generating/checking abstractions features the combination of hypothetical and parametric judgments.